therubymentor/the-functional-rubyist/README.md

 # The Functional Rubyist
 #### By Jim OKelly

+> No animals were injured in the writing of this book, however a lot of flowers were burned.

 ## Dedication

 > This book is dedicated to my friend and mentor, Jim Weirich.
 Before him I was just a coder.
 Jim opened my eyes to the concept of design and I will forever be grateful.